ABOUT JKA AUSTRALIA

 CLICK HERE to be redirected to the membership application and payment page.

 When your membership is due for renewal, a notice will be sent to your email address.

-For enquiries about establishing a new JKAA branch, please use the Contact Form on the main page (under Enquires).
+For enquiries about establishing a new JKAA branch, please use the contact us HERE.